-Fiscal Year 2013 marked the third year of the District of Columbia's Five Year Consolidated Plan.
-The Five Year Consolidated Plan for Fiscal Years 2011-2015 includes specific objectives and priorities pertaining to suitable living environments, decent housing, and economic development activities to be achieved during the five year period.
-These objectives and priorities, designed to assist persons of lowand moderate-income, are identified on an annual basis in the five Annual Action Plans.
+Fiscal Year 2014 marked the fourth year of the District of Columbia's Five Year Consolidated Plan.
+The Five Year Consolidated Plan for Fiscal Years 2011-2015 includes specific objectives and priorities pertaining to suitable living environments, decent housing, and economic development activities to be achieved during the five year period.1 These objectives and priorities, designed to assist persons of low-and moderate-income, are identified on an annual basis in the five Annual Action Plans.
 They include the following:

-- Creation and retention of affordable homeownership and rental housing through new production, preservation, and rehabilitation; comprehensive housing counseling; and eviction prevention and homeless assistance; - Expansion of homeownership through first-time homebuyer financial assistance, and technical assistance and counseling to convert rental properties to affordable homeownership; and - Support of neighborhood-based economic and community revitalization activities through business expansion and retention services.
+- Creation and retention of affordable homeownership and rental housing through new production, preservation, and rehabilitation; comprehensive housing counseling; and eviction prevention and homeless assistance; - Expansion of homeownership through first-time homebuyer financial assistance as well as technical assistance and counseling to convert rental properties to affordable homeownership; and - Support of neighborhood-based economic and community revitalization activities through business expansion and retention services.

-In an effort to prioritize needs and efficiently allocate resources, DHCD collaborated with citizens, elected officials, public-private agencies, and nonprofit organizations to determine community development needs for FY2013.
+In an effort to prioritize needs and efficiently allocate resources, DHCD collaborated with citizens, elected officials, public-private agencies, and nonprofit organizations to determine community development needs for FY2014.
 The main identified areas of need were affordable housing, economic development, and homelessness prevention and social services for the District of Columbia.
-DHCD is pleased to report solid performance across all priority areas and specific objectives.

-During FY2013, DHCD focused on three strategic areas: (1) preserving and increasing the supply of affordable housing through new construction and rehabilitation; (2) increasing homeownership opportunities; and (3) revitalizing neighborhoods, promoting community development, and providing economic opportunities.
+During FY2014, DHCD focused on three strategic areas: (1) preserving and increasing the supply of affordable housing through new construction and rehabilitation; (2) increasing homeownership opportunities; and (3) revitalizing neighborhoods, promoting community development, and providing economic opportunities.
 To help meet the diverse housing needs of the District's low- to moderate-income residents, DHCD operated programs for individuals, developers, and community groups.
 Through the Housing Regulation Administration DHCD works to ensure the preservation and maintenance of affordable rental housing by regulating building sales and conversion of use, administering the Rental Housing Act of 1985, and by enforcing the Rental Conversion and Sale Act of 1980 (also known as the Tenant Opportunity to Purchase Act (TOPA)).

-In terms of preserving and increasing affordable housing, DHCD provided funding for the predevelopment, rehabilitation and construction of 857 affordable units for both multi-family and singlefamily developments over the past year.
+In terms of preserving and increasing affordable housing, DHCD provided funding for the predevelopment, rehabilitation and construction of 1,010 affordable units for both multi-family and singlefamily developments over the past year.

-With respect to homeownership, DHCD provided loans, through second trust financing for acquisition and closing costs, for 238 new first-time homeowners through the Home Purchase Assistance Program
+With respect to homeownership, DHCD provided loans, through second trust financing for acquisition and closing costs, for 187 new first-time homeowners through the Home Purchase Assistance Program (HPAP).
+DHCD also converted 237 rental units into home ownership opportunities by assisting tenants in acquiring their rental units for condominium or co-op ownership under the District of Columbia's First Right to Purchase Assistance Program.
+DHCD assistance allowed 67 families to remain in their homes by

 1 The Five Year Consolidated Plan is mandated by the United States Department of Housing and Urban Development for participating jurisdictions received in federal funding.
-The current plan covers Washington DC fiscal years 2011 through 2015, a time period that runs from October 1, 2010 through September 30, 2015, and can be accessed at the DHCD office at 1800 Martin Luther King Jr. Ave, SE, Washington DC 20020 or via the internet at http://dhcd.dc.gov/sites/default/files/dc/sites/dhcd/release_content/attachments/19883/2-ConPlan2ndDraftFinalPart2.pdf

-(HPAP).
-DHCD also converted 50 rental units into home ownership opportunities by assisting tenants in acquiring their rental units for condominium or co-op ownership under the District of Columbia's First Right to Purchase Assistance Program.
-DHCD assistance allowed 66 families to remain in their homes by providing loans and grants for rehabilitation, including repairs for accessibility improvements, eliminating code violations, lead remediation, and the replacement of lead pipes.
-DHCD also provided housing counseling to 19,951 tenants, home buyers and new homeowners to increase access to housing and stable homeownership.
+The current plan covers Washington DC fiscal years 2011 through 2015, a time period that runs from October 1, 2010 through September 30, 2015, and can be accessed at the DHCD office at 1800 Martin Luther King Jr. Ave, SE, Washington DC 20020 or via the internet at http://dhcd.dc.gov/sites/default/files/dc/sites/dhcd/release_content/attachments/19883/2-ConPlan2ndDraftFinalPart2.pdf providing loans and grants for rehabilitation, including repairs for accessibility improvements, eliminating code violations, lead remediation, and the replacement of lead pipes.
+DHCD also provided housing counseling to 20,457 tenants, home buyers, and new homeowners to increase access to housing and stable homeownership.